Posted: SEPTEMBER 3, 2025

 Migration Policy Institute

-While immigrants make up 18% of the U.S. workforce, they represent 28% of all physicians and 33% of the science and engineering workforce with a bachelor’s degree or higher.
-This outsized role in high-skill sectors accelerates scientific progress, healthcare access, and long-term growth.
+While immigrants make up only 18% of the U.S. workforce, they represent 28% of all physicians and 33% of the science and engineering workforce with a bachelor’s degree or higher.
+Their greater share in high skill sectors contributes to scientific progress, increases healthcare access, and contributes to long term growth.

 Share of Immigrants in the U.S. Workforce (2019)